-Water Conservation Plan: For information, please contact Mike Brumfield (953-3222).
+Water Conservation Plan: For information, please contact Chris Coleman (953-3222).

 ATTN CUSTOMERS: Copies of the Water Quality Report are available upon request.
-Please stop by our office at 300 E Church Street if you are interested in obtaining a copy - copies will not be mailed or delivered.
+Please stop by our office at 300 E Church Street if you are interested in obtaining a copy.